gdetor/autoencoders_for_time_series/README.md

 the model will look into the past to predict one point in the future).

-Moreover, you can test any trained model by calling the script `test.py` and passing the corresponding to the model arguments.
+Moreover, you can test any trained model by calling the script `test.py` and passing the corresponding model arguments.

 ```bash
 $ python3 test.py --batch-size 32 --seq-len 12 --num-features 1 --mlp-flag 0 --lstm-flag 1 --data-path ./data/sinusoidal.npy --model-path ./tune_dir/causal.pt

 ```
-The agruments that are similar with the training script have the exact same meaning.
-However, you have to tell to the script if your testing model is an LSTM (set the flag --lstm-flag to 1) and if your model is an MLP (set the flag --mlp-flag to 1).
+The arguments similar to the training script have the same meaning.
+However, you have to tell the script if your testing model is an LSTM (set the flag --lstm-flag to 1) and if your model is an MLP (set the flag --mlp-flag to 1).

 ### How to tune the hyperparameters

-In this repository you will find a script named `tune_hyperparameters.py` that provides all the necessary means to perform a search for your model's hyperparameters.
+In this repository, you will find a script named `tune_hyperparameters.py` that provides all the necessary means to perform a search for your model's hyperparameters.
 The script is heavily based on the Python Ray Framework.